microsoft/TemplateStudio/README.md

 # Template Studio

-*Template Studio* (aka *WinTS*) is a Visual Studio 2019 Extension that accelerates the creation of new **Universal Windows Platform (UWP)**, **Windows Presentation Foundation (WPF .NET Core 3.1)** and **WinUI 3 in Desktop** apps using a wizard-based experience.
+*Template Studio* (aka *TS*) is a Visual Studio 2019 Extension that accelerates the creation of new **Universal Windows Platform (UWP)**, **Windows Presentation Foundation (WPF .NET Core 3.1)** and **WinUI 3 in Desktop** apps using a wizard-based experience.
 The resulting project is well-formed, readable code that incorporates great development features while implementing proven patterns and best practices.
 Sprinkled throughout the generated code we have links to documentation to provide useful insights.
-*WinTS* supports creating UWP apps in C# or VB.Net, WPF (.NET Core 3.1) apps in C# and **WinUI 3 in Desktop** apps in C# or C++.
+*TS* supports creating UWP apps in C# or VB.Net, WPF (.NET Core 3.1) apps in C# and **WinUI 3 in Desktop** apps in C# or C++.

 ![Template Studio UWP screenshot](./docs/resources/getting-started/WTS%20-%20Project%20Type.png)